-The ratio of remuneration of each Director to the median remuneration of the employees of the Company for the financial year:
+1. The ratio of remuneration of each Director to the median remuneration of the employees of the Company for the financial year:

-The median remuneration of the employees of the Company as on 31 March 2022 is ₹ 3,36,000/- per annum and the ratio of remuneration of each Director to this median remuneration is as under.
+The median remuneration of the employees of the Company as on 31 March 2023 is ₹ 3,63,600/- per annum and the ratio of remuneration of each Director to this median remuneration is as under.

 Name of the Director Ratio of each Director to the median remuneration of the employee

 Deep S Vadodaria N.A.

 Prashant H Sarkhedi N.A.

 Jasvinder S Rana N.A.

 Rajal B Mehta N.A.

-Anand B Patel 10.13:1
+Anand B Patel 9.9 : 1

 Shrinjay S Joshi N.A.

-2. The percentage increase in remuneration of each Director, Chief Financial Officer and Company Secretary in the financial year 2021-22:
+2. The percentage increase in remuneration of each Director, Chief Financial Officer and Company Secretary in the financial year 2022-23:

-During the year the remuneration of the Company Secretary increased by 39.13%.
-There is no change in the remuneration of Directors and Chief Financial Officer During the year.
+During the year the remuneration of the Director, Company Secretary and Chief Financial Officer increased by 20 %.